allthingslinux/tux/docs/content/developer/concepts/core/permission-system.md

 1. Checks if they're a bot owner or sysadmin (always allowed)
 2. Checks if they're the guild owner (always allowed)
 3. If in a DM, allows the command (permissions don't apply to DMs)
-4. Gets their highest permission rank from their roles
+4. Gets their highest permission rank from their roles (cached for 2 minutes)
-5. Looks up the command's required rank
+5. Looks up the command's required rank (cached for 5 minutes)
+   - If the command has no configured permission, checks parent command permissions
+   - For example, if `/config ranks` has no permission set, checks `/config` permission
 6. Compares ranks and allows or denies access

 This happens automatically—you don't need to write permission checking code in your commands.

+### Performance Optimizations

+The permission system uses several performance optimizations:

+- **TTL Caching** - Permission ranks and command permissions are cached with TTL (2-5 minutes)
+- **Batch Retrieval** - Multiple permission checks are batched to reduce database queries
+- **Cache Pre-warming** - Caches are pre-warmed on bot startup to reduce cold-start delays
+- **Parent Command Fallback** - Subcommands automatically fall back to parent command permissions

 ## Using Permissions in Your Code